robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ]

 ???
 Now that we have DFD elements to show data sources, transformations and sinks, we need a way to show the traces between them to visually depict data flow.
-In a sense, data flows that connect two DFD elements depict a contract.
+A data flow between two DFD elements signifies a contract.
 That is the input provided the DFD element on one end of the data flow is understood by the DFD element on the other end.

 --